ivorszaniszlo/memory-game/README.md

 ## Enviroment

-in a test environment, the data is not sent to api.
+In a test environment, data is not sent to the api.

 ## Created